 How To Dry Goldenrod

-You can dehydrate goldenrod flowers, stems, and leaves by separating them into fairly equal parts, and putting them in the machine on the herb and nut setting.
+You can dehydrate goldenrod flowers, stems, and leaves by separating them into fairly equal parts and putting them in the machine on the herb and nut setting.
 Depending upon the power of your machine, the drying process should be completed in approximately 4 to 6 hours.

 Drying goldenrod thoroughly can also be completed inside a standard kitchen oven.
 Place the goldenrod plant parts on a baking sheet, and make sure none of them are touching.
 Bake the goldenrod for about 4 or 5 hours at 170 degrees F (76 C).

-When hang-drying goldenrod, make sure to spread out any thick bunches of flowerheads and branches to ensure adequate air flow.
+When hang-drying goldenrod, make sure to spread out any thick bunches of flowerheads and branches to ensure adequate airflow.
 Unless you live in a climate where humidity is intense or dealing with summer temperatures, the drying process typically takes only about a week.

 How to Store Goldenrod

-Once they are dried, goldenrod flowers should be stored in an airtight container like a Mason jar or a vacuum sealed bag until ready to use.
+Once they are dried, goldenrod flowers should be stored in an airtight container like a Mason jar or a vacuum-sealed bag until ready to use.
 Store the containers in a cool spot out of direct sunlight.

 Ideally, you can store goldenrod (or any foraged or preserved natural material) in multiple small containers to avoid exposing a large amount of dried material to unnecessary moisture on a repeated basis.

 Properly dried and stored goldenrod should remain viable for use for at least 9 months.
-If the flower heads show signs or significant fading or mildew, pitch the entire container and do not use either internally or topically.
+If the flower heads show signs of significant fading or mildew, pitch the entire container and do not use either internally or topically.